-Sharon recently joined Kaiima Agri-Biotech to set up and lead their US operations.
+Sharon was mostly recently with Kaiima Agri-Biotech where she set-up and led their US operations.
 Sharon studied Agriculture and Biochemistry at the University of Missouri, Columbia.
 After a few years in academia, Sharon joined Monsanto, where she held positions in R&D, Regulatory Science & Affairs, Licensing and M&A, Specialty and New Crops, Field Operations and other crop-focused businesses.
 After leaving Monsanto, Sharon was an independent consultant and spent three years at a start-up, Chlorogen Inc. She subsequently held positions as Director of International Programs and Assistant Director of Technology Management at the Donald Danforth Plant Science Center.
 Sharon then joined Dow AgroSciences to establish an Agronomic Traits pipeline and to lead out-licensing efforts related to the EXZACT™ Precision Technology (zinc fingers in plants).
 She was instrumental in developing Dow’s licensing function and led transactions across the business, including biotechnology traits, enabling technologies and crop protection.
 In last role, Sharon led the Venture Capital investment strategy and related deals for Dow AgroSciences.

 Dan has over 25 years of experience in the life sciences and venture capital industry.
 Prior to joining BioGenerator in 2009, he was a Managing Director at Prolog Ventures in St. Louis.
 Prior to that Dan spent 7 years with Mason Wells Biomedical Fund as a Managing Director where he was responsible for all aspects of investment activities.
 While at Mason Wells, he served as a member of the Board of Directors of several portfolio companies including Gala Biotech, Mezzia, OpGen, Deltanoid Pharmaceuticals and ZyStor Therapeutics.
 Dan is actively involved in the venture capital community on a regional and national level.
 He served on the Board of Directors of the National Venture Capital Association (NVCA) and has testified before the US Congress on behalf of the NVCA.
 Dan received a Bachelor's in Biology from Iowa State University, and has completed some graduate course work in Finance, Accounting and Marketing at Winona State University.